Conservation Stewardship Program (CSP) - Illinois

 CSP provides equitable access to all producers, regardless of operation size, crops produced, or geographic location.
 The entire agricultural operation must be enrolled and must include all agricultural land that will be under the applicant's control for the term of the proposed contract that is operated substantially separate from other operations.

 Determining if CSP is Right for You

 Producers can review and complete the Producer Self-Screening Checklist to determine whether the Conservation Stewardship Program is right for them.
 Producers can take a copy of this form, along with maps of their agricultural operation and call ahead for an appointment with their local field office.
-Additional information can be found on the Conservation Stewardship Program Fact Sheet (PDF, 618kb), Conservation Stewardship Program (Spanish PDF, 624kb) and the Illinois CSP Informational Fact Sheet (PDF, 3,473kb).
+Additional information can be found on the Conservation Stewardship Program Fact Sheet (PDF, 618kb) and Conservation Stewardship Program (Spanish PDF, 624kb).

 Applying for CSP

 Applications for CSP are accepted on a continuous basis; however a signed application, NRCS-CPA-1200 form, must be submitted by close of business February 27, 2015 for 2015 funding consideration.